frontenddogma/web-development-glossary/manuscript/c.md

 : → Command-Query Separation

 Craft
-: A pastime or a profession that requires particular skills and knowledge of skilled work.
-The traditional term “craftsman” is nowadays often replaced by “artisan” and rarely by “craftsperson” (“craftspeople”).&nbsp;[†](#w-craft)
+: A pastime or a profession that requires particular skills and knowledge of skilled work.&nbsp;[†](#w-craft)

 Crawler
 : An Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).
 Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of others sites’ web content.&nbsp;[†](#w-crawler)